sentryco/SplitViewKit/README.md

 - Consider adding info around how to remove the ability to create multiple windows of the same app on iPad.
 Write a note about it in the readme (might be out of scope)
 - Consider making selections in the lists not show in compact mode.
 In the example project.
 - Consider moving some debug tools from the SplitViewKit to the example project
+- Consider rebuilding NavigationSplitView with HStack.
+It might be a better solution and might not be very complicated to do.
+Rather then trying to wrap NavigationSplitView to fix NavigationSplitView shortcomings.
+The current wrapper works.
+But complexity cost is more than it should be.
+A HStack based solution that mimicks NavigationSplitView could reduce complexity and serve the same purpose.